kelechi055/colorstack-ai-resume-review-discord-bot/README.md

    - Check that the `analytics_data.json` file is writable by the application
    - Verify that the analytics module is properly imported
    - Check logs for any errors related to analytics tracking
+   - Ensure the bot has permission to write files in the deployment environment

+5. **Feedback mechanism not working**
+   - Verify that the Discord bot has the necessary permissions to create buttons
+   - Check that the bot has the "Use External Emojis" permission
+   - Ensure the bot has the "Message Content Intent" enabled in the Discord Developer Portal

 ## 📊 Architecture